darrenrob25/workoutHub-Project/README.md

 #### Bug 2
 The second issue I encountered was when trying to edit/delete a workout, this was taking me to the url with undefined at the end.

+This issue was rectified by moving a lot of functionality away from the javascript file and into the html file, allowing me to use JS to handle the replication and jinja in the html to link correctly.

+#### Bug 3